s13n/cwASIO/README.md

 They would have been placed there on installation, and the function provides an easy way for an application or driver to retrieve them.

+Keep in mind that the keys in the Windows registry are case insensitive, whereas the directory names under `/etc/cwASIO` on Linux are case sensitive.
+If you want the same settings to be found on both platforms with the same code, be mindful of using the correct case everywhere.
+Test on Linux when in doubt.

 For user specific settings, which can be changed by the user, there is the possibility to store them in files in the user's home directory, where the appropriate access rights are in force, or (on Windows) in a registry place